Star of Caledonia: Background

 The project was first instigated by local businesses and landowner Alasdair Houston.
 Other interested parties included both Gretna and Gretna Green and public art manager Jan Hogarth.
 It is hoped that the sculpture will attract visitors, boosting tourism, and result in social and economic benefits to the area.

 About 84% of all visitors to Scotland by road pass near Gretna.
 For the past seven years, meetings have been held with Scottish academics, cultural thinkers and the local community in a series of seminars and workshops run by the Gretna Landmark Project which resulted in the appointment of international architect Charles Jencks as the Trust's Creative Director.
 In 2011 a competition was launched by the Gretna Landmark Trust called "The Great Unknown" as a way to get ideas for a new local iconic landmark.
 Three shortlisted artists and designers collaborated with Jencks on proposals for the landmark.
 In July 2011 it was announced that Cecil Balmond had won the competition with the Star of Caledonia design.
 Planning permission was first proposed in 2012.
 A debate on the proposal was later held in the Scottish National Gallery in Edinburgh in October 2011 by the two artists.

 It was also hoped that the sculpture would be built in early 2014, in time for both the 2014 Commonwealth Games and 2014 Homecoming Scotland, and only taking a year to build.
-However, the projected date then slipped to 2015, which had been designated the UNESCO International Year of Light.
-This date has slipped past as well.
+However, the projected date then slipped to 2015, which had been designated the UNESCO International Year of Light, although this target was also missed.
+In March 2026, it was announced that construction would begin in June of that year, with a projected completion date of August 2027.

 Funding

 The initial design was expected to cost £3.8 million but this has since risen to £4.8 million.
 In 2011 Creative Scotland awarded the project £1 million from its capitals investment programme towards its development.
 However the project has failed to secure further commitments of public funding, leading to Creative Scotland withdrawing its £1 million support and putting the project further into question.
 In May 2019, a three-year planning extension was granted allowing the team behind the sculpture more time to secure funding.
+Half of the ultimate project cost of £12 million was eventually secured through agreement with energy firm CWP Energy.